Acute Communicable

 Community Care Facilities (CCFs) are congregate residential caregiving facilities (not skilled nursing facilities) within Los Angeles County.
 Examples of CCFs include:

-Adult Residential Care Facilities (ARF) Intermediate Care Facilities (ICF) Psychiatric Health Facilities Residential Care Facilities for the Chronically Ill (RCFCI) Long-Term Care Facilities
+Adult Residential Care Facilities (ARF) Continuing Care Retirement Communities Psychiatric Health Facilities Residential Care Facilities for the Elderly (RCFE) Residential Care Facilities for the Chronically Ill (RCFCI)

 Excluding Skilled Nursing Facilities